slicex-ai/elm-turbo/README.md

 - [Section 1.](https://github.com/slicex-ai/elm-turbo/blob/main/README.md#1-run-elm-turbo-models-with-huggingface-transformers-library) 👉 instructions to run ELM-Turbo with the Huggingface Transformers library :hugs:.
 - [Section 2.](https://github.com/slicex-ai/elm-turbo/blob/main/README.md#2-running-elm-turbo-via-nvidias-tensorrt-llm) 👉 instructions to run ELM-Turbo engines powered by NVIDIA's TensoRT-LLM.

-**NOTE**: The open-source datasets from the HuggingFace hub used for instruction fine-tuning ELM-Turbo include, but are not limited to: `allenai/tulu-v2-sft-mixture`, `microsoft/orca-math-word-problems-200k`, `mlabonne/WizardLM_evol_instruct_70k-ShareGPT`, and `mlabonne/WizardLM_evol_instruct_v2_196K-ShareGPT`.
-We advise users to exercise caution when utilizing ELM-Turbo, as these datasets may contain factually incorrect information, unintended biases, inappropriate content, and other potential issues.
+**NOTE**: The open-source datasets from the HuggingFace hub used for instruction fine-tuning ELM Turbo include, but are not limited to: `allenai/tulu-v2-sft-mixture`, `microsoft/orca-math-word-problems-200k`, `mlabonne/WizardLM_evol_instruct_70k-ShareGPT`, and `mlabonne/WizardLM_evol_instruct_v2_196K-ShareGPT`.
+We advise users to exercise caution when utilizing ELM Turbo, as these datasets may contain factually incorrect information, unintended biases, inappropriate content, and other potential issues.
 It is recommended to thoroughly evaluate the model's outputs and implement appropriate safeguards for your specific use case.

-## 1. Run ELM-Turbo models with Huggingface Transformers library.
+## 1. Run ELM Turbo models with Huggingface Transformers library.
 There are three slices derived from the `phi3-mini` (3.82B params) model - 1. `slicexai/elm-turbo-0.125-instruct` (1.33B params), 2. `slicexai/elm-turbo-0.25-instruct`(1.56B params), 3. `slicexai/elm-turbo-0.50-instruct` (2.01B params).

 Required packages for [Hugginface Phi-3-mini](https://huggingface.co/microsoft/Phi-3-mini-128k-instruct).